 4. Whisk together flour, baking soda and salt then mix into batter.
 Fold in 3/4 cup chocolate chips.

-5. Scoop batter into lined muffin tin, sprinkle with chocolate chips and bake.
+1. Scoop batter into your lined muffin tin, sprinkle with chocolate chips, and bake for 20-25 minutes.

 Pro Tips for Moist Banana Muffins

-There are 3 key points for achieving moist and tender banana muffins:
+There are 3 key points for achieving moist and tender muffin:

 • Use very ripe or overripe bananas.
 Underripe bananas will be difficult to mash and won’t incorporate into the batter well.

 • Don’t over-bake.
-Test for doneness by inserting a toothpick into the center after 25 minutes and continue baking only if you see wet batter on the toothpick.
+If you’re wondering how long to bake banana muffins, test for doneness by inserting a toothpick into the center after 25 minutes and continue baking only if you see wet batter on the toothpick.

-Moist Banana muffin studded with chocolate chips on wire rack
+Moist Banana bread muffins studded with chocolate chips on wire rack

 Banana Muffins Recipe